[Original version May 2, 2017; updated April 11, 2019]

 - Azerbaijan: The embassy of Azerbaijan was a co-host of a Hanukkah party held at the Trump International Hotel in December 2016, with guests including the Russian Ambassador Sergey Kislyak.

-- Kuwait: The Embassy of Kuwait’s celebration of Kuwaiti independence on February 25, 2017 was originally scheduled to take place at the Four Seasons hotel, but was moved to the Trump hotel.
-According to anonymous sources, the location changed because members of the Trump Organization pressured the Kuwaiti ambassador to move the event.
-The ambassador, however, has denied these reports.
+- Kuwait: The Embassy of Kuwait’s celebration of Kuwaiti independence on February 25, 2017 was originally scheduled to take place at the Four Seasons Hotel, as it had for the previous ten years, but was moved to the Trump hotel.
+According to anonymous sources, the location changed because members of the Trump Organization pressured the Kuwaiti ambassador to move the event, though the ambassador has denied these reports.
 If the allegation is true, it suggests direct efforts by the Trump Organization to leverage the president’s position to steer foreign government business to the Trump hotel.
-(Nonetheless, the Embassy returned to host its National Day celebration at the Trump Hotel for the second year in a row on February 26, 2018.)
+The Embassy returned to host its National Day celebration at the Trump Hotel in 2018 and again for a third year in a row in 2019, with top administration officials, including Secretary of Commerce Wilbur Ross, Secretary of Housing and Urban Development Ben Carson, EPA Administrator Andrew Wheeler, and Kellyanne Conway attending the event.

 - Malaysia: On September 11, 2017, Najib Razak, then the Prime Minister of Malaysia, visited the Trump International Hotel prior to a meeting with the President at the White House the following day.
 While Hotel staffers and Malaysian officials declined to say whether the Prime Minister and other officials stayed at the hotel, the visit brought at least 24 hours of activity and sales to the hotel.
 For instance, a dozen members of the Prime Minister’s entourage could be seen relaxing in a lounge area reserved for hotel guests during lunchtime.
 Further, the Prime Minister was seen leaving the hotel for dinner and returning later that night.
 Based on confirmed spending totals of other groups that have made base at the hotel, events of this scale usually result in hundreds of thousands of dollars in revenue for the Trump Organization.